 Plus, if the law ever changes to allow online sales, you’ll be ready for that day.

-In addition to buying tickets on the app, you can check drawing results and set up your plays with your favorite numbers.
+In addition to buying tickets through the app, you can check drawing results and set up your plays with your favorite numbers.
 Perhaps the biggest benefit to buying your lottery tickets this way is that you can join in public pools for certain games.
 While that does reduce your winnings if the pool does hit on a jackpot, it increases your odds of winning a share of such a prize.

-In fact, the Texas Lottery has provided over $25.9 billion to the Foundation School Fund alone since 1997.
-In the fiscal year 2020 alone, that fund got $1.661 billion from the lottery.
+In fact, the Texas Lottery has provided over $27.9 billion to the Foundation School Fund since 1997.
+In the fiscal year 2021 alone, that fund received nearly $2 billion from the lottery.

 Veterans contributions are more recent but no less robust.
-Since 2009, the lottery has paid over $145 million to programs that serve veterans in the state.
+Since 2009, the lottery has paid over $167 million to programs that serve veterans in the state.
 Over 90% of these programs’ annual revenue stems from special scratch games dedicated to veterans’ causes.
-Just in FY 2020, those games paid out $22.2 million to the Texas Veterans Commission.
+Just in FY 2021, those games paid out $23.4 million to the Texas Veterans Commission.